Photography subjects need different treatments:

 Comparison 3: Making a Smooth Transition

 One of the things our clients rave about is how our photos really give the viewer a sense of “walking through” the space.
 Our photographers are experts at using “transitional shooting” to create a naturally flowing, practically cinematic set of photos.
-This effect just isn’t possible with a standard DSLR lens.
+This effect just isn’t possible with the limited visual info of a standard DSLR lens:

 Final comparison: the elusive Giant Shower

 The giant shower in this bathroom is probably the best example of how much would be missed by a photographer with “standard” equipment.
 No matter how I tried, I couldn’t fit the shower into a single picture with my DSLR.
 The Wide-angle lens photo taken by the real pro actually conveys the beauty & giant-ness of the shower:

 Without giving away too much of the secret family recipe, we can say our team of dedicated professional photographers also uses exquisite attention to lighting, camera placement, and room details.
 This means everything from framing a room at just the right angle to tucking the camera into nooks & crannies an amateur would overlook.